-5. Uphold Ethics and Bar Conflicts of Interest
+4. Uphold Ethics and Bar Conflicts of Interest

-HUD requires that a written code of standards be included in the procurement policy, and many State and local conflict-of-interest laws also have requirements.
-Ensure that your guiding principles bar those in positions of trust from personally gaining from transactions and that the process is fair to all seeking to do business with the grantee or subrecipients.
+Policies should apply to all board members as well as all PHA employees involved in PHA contracts and purchases.
+HUD requires that a written code of standards be included in the PHA's procurement policy, and many State and local conflict-of-interest laws exist.
+Ensure that your guiding principles barthose in positions of trust from personally gaining from transactions and that the process is fair to all seeking business with the PHA.

 A common problem is the lack of understanding of what "appearances of conflicts" entails.
-Too often, managers believe that indirect or noncash gifts are not considered a conflict of interest.
-Examples are vendor or contractor donations to employee fund-raising drives, event tickets, meals, or giveaway gifts like a Thanksgiving turkey or iPad drawing given to an employee-affiliated organization.
-These gifts could be considered potential conflicts of interest so it's best to be wary of accepting anything of value from a contractor.
-If you are unsure whether it is legal or creates an appearance of a conflict, seek expert advice.
+Too often, PHA boards and managers believe that indirect or noncash gifts are not considered a conflict of interest.
+Examples are: vendor or contractor donations to PHA employee fund-raising drives, event tickets, meals, or giveaway gifts like a ThanksgivingturkeyoriPaddrawing, giventoaPHAemployeeor boardmemberortheiraffiliatedorganization.

+These gifts would be considered potential conflicts of interest so it's best to be wary of accepting anything of value from a contractor.
+If you are unsure whether it is legal, seek expert advice.

-As a grantee, you have an obligation to not only avoid conflicts of interest yourself, but also to be alert and question real or apparent conflicts by any others, including subrecipients.
-Conflict-of-interest restrictions also extend to immediate family members, business partners, or organizations where they may be employed or seeking employment.
+As a board member, you have an obligation to not only avoid conflicts of interest yourself, but also to be alert and question real or apparent conflicts by any other PHA employee or board member.
+Conflict-of-interest restrictions also extend to immediate family members, business partners, or organizations where they may be currently employed or are seeking employment.
+Generally, there is also are striction for a 1-year period after leaving the PHA that prohibits PHA employees and their businesses from selling or attempting to sell goods and services to the PHA.
+See the HUD handbook, section 4-4, for more detailed restrictions or seek PHA counselify ou are in doubt about any situation.